keun-hong/keun-hong.github.io/_posts/Bioinformatics/2024-03-11-temp-files-nf-core.md

    zlib1g-dev
 ```

-**Because SingularityCE is written in Go, Go was installed and set up my environmetn.**
+**Because SingularityCE is written in Go, Go was installed and set up my environment.**

 ```bash
 cd /usr/local